isx45128227/MongoVsPostgres/documentacio.md

     `[user@host ]$ psql -h 172.17.0.2 -p 5432 -U docker -d twitter -c "SELECT count(*) FROM tweets WHERE text_tweet LIKE '%#sale%';"`

     `[user@host ]$ psql -h 172.17.0.2 -p 5432 -U docker -d twitter -c "SELECT * FROM tweets WHERE text_tweet LIKE '%#%';"`

+  If we want to override the password prompt, we must add into our home a file named **.pgpass** that contains the following line:

+    `172.17.0.2:5432:twitter:docker:jupiter`

+  And then change permissions to that file:

+    `chmod 0600 .pgpass`

+  Now we can execute queries without entering the password.

 * It is also created a [Dockerfile](https://github.com/isx45128227/MongoVsPostgres/blob/master/dockerPostgres/Dockerfile)